johnryan465/reinforce.space/physics/frame.md

 ## Body Fixed Reference Frame

 This is a reference frame where the coordinates are fixed with respect to some body.
-In our case this will be the satillite body.
+In our case this will be the satellite body.
 This will be a non inertial reference frame.

 ```